Jinnicky the Red Jinn

 The Red Jinn, later known as Jinnicky, is one of Ruth Plumly Thompson's most frequently occurring characters in her Oz books.
 According to David L. Greene and Dick Martin, he is "the most fondly remembered" of all the characters Thompson created.
+The Jinn is a supernatural force that lives in a large red ginger jar.

 History

-He was first introduced in Jack Pumpkinhead of Oz as a mysterious figure who educates Jack Pumpkinhead on the use of the Pirate Sack.
+The Red Jinn was first introduced in Jack Pumpkinhead of Oz (1929) as a mysterious figure who educates Jack Pumpkinhead on the use of the Pirate Sack.
 Although a detailed description is included in the text, Jack Pumpkinhead of Oz includes no illustrations of the Red Jinn aside from a gruesome color plate that did not appear outside the first edition, in which he has massive piercings.

-He was reintroduced, drawn, and given the name Jinnicky in The Purple Prince of Oz; he also appeared in the follow-up, The Silver Princess in Oz.
-He makes a cameo appearance in The Wishing Horse of Oz, and he is the principal pre-existing character in Thompson's sub-canonical penultimate Oz book, Yankee in Oz.
+He was reintroduced, drawn, and given the name Jinnicky in The Purple Prince of Oz (1932); he also appeared in the follow-up, The Silver Princess in Oz (1938).
+He makes a cameo appearance in The Wishing Horse of Oz (1935), and he is the principal pre-existing character in Thompson's sub-canonical penultimate Oz book, Yankee in Oz (1972).
 Jack Snow apparently thought the Red Jinn was a separate character, for he considered The Purple Prince of Oz to be Jinnicky's first appearance in Who's Who in Oz, though he did not include a separate Red Jinn entry.

 Jinnicky's body is housed inside a large red ginger jar, complete with lid.
 He speaks in a deep voice.
 Neill's art originally depicted him with massive piercings, but these were later omitted and are not referred to in the text.
-His disposition is generally jolly and friendly, and in spite of what modern readers may consider serious character faults, he is popular, well-liked, and treated very sympathetically by his author.
+His disposition is generally jolly and friendly, and he is treated sympathetically by his author.
 His preferred mode of transportation is a flying jinrikisha which is pulled only by magic.
 He lives in a red glass palace in the northeast of the Land of Ev, attended by his Advizier, Alibabble, and Addie the Adding Adder.